Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 Units

-On this page you find information on how BagaWork handles sizes used in the graphical user interface.
+On this page you find information on how BagaWork handles sizes used in the GUI.

 Introduction